 Open the relevant macro from the Macro Organiser and search the left-hand panel for 'Add Insert for Selected Channels'.

-Highlight it then click 'Add' to copy that command to the right-hand panel:
+Highlight it so it turns blue, then click 'Add' to copy that command over to the right-hand panel:

 Double click the command to pre-define a plugin/FX chain as before.